-- Use personal safety precautions by wearing a Dust Mask, Safety Glasses, and gloves. - Flooring should be transported and stored in a neatly stacked fashion on a smooth, flat surface. - Protect carton edges; do not drop, and do not lean cartons against walls. - Cabinets, built-in appliances, or heavy equipment should never be installed or placed on the floating floor. - Do not install in areas exposed to the movement of heavy objects or rolling traffic, such as wheelchairs. - Do not install in non-climate-controlled rooms such as sunrooms, solariums, and saunas. - The flooring should be protected from prolonged exposure to sunlight or excessive heat. - Maintain a climate-controlled environment with an ambient temperature range between 55F 85°F and a humidity range of 30%-65% before, during, and after installation. - If planks are not connecting correctly, check the joint alignment and inspect the joints for debris; DO NOT force the planks together. - Proper moisture testing is a must, and all sources of subfloor moisture should be remedied prior to installation.
+- Use personal safety precautions by wearing a Dust Mask, Safety Glasses, and gloves. - Flooring should be transported and stored in a neatly stacked fashion on a smooth, flat surface. - Protect carton edges, do not drop, and do not lean cartons against walls. - Cabinets, built-in appliances, or heavy equipment should never be installed or placed on the floating floor. - Do not install in areas exposed to the movement of heavy objects or rolling traffic, such as wheelchairs. - Do not install in non-climate-controlled rooms such as sunrooms, solariums, and saunas. - The flooring should be protected from prolonged exposure to sunlight or excessive heat. - Maintain a climate-controlled environment with an ambient temperature range between 55F 85°F and a humidity range of 30%-65% before, during, and after installation. - If planks are not connecting correctly, check the joint alignment and inspect the joints for debris; DO NOT force the planks together.